 The historic main collections

-The core of the Manuscript Department is made up of the Old Royal Collection, the Thott Collection and the New Royal Collection.
+The core of the Manuscript Department is made up of the Old Royal Collection (Gammel Kongelig Samling or GKS), the Thott Collection and the New Royal Collection (Ny Kongelig Samling or NKS).

 Old Royal Collection

 is the oldest collection of the Royal Library.
-It consists of many individual manuscripts and collections, which were acquired by the library in former times, among these the manuscripts from the library of the Gottorp Castle.
+It consists of many individual manuscripts and collections, which were acquired by the library in the past, among these manuscripts from the library of the Gottorp Castle.
 The collection was catalogued and closed for new accessions at the end of the 18th century.
-In this collection are all types of Danish and foreign manuscripts from the early Middle Ages to the 18th century.
+This collection contains all types of Danish and foreign manuscripts from the early Middle Ages to the 18th century.

 was acquired by the Royal Library as a bequest from count Otto Thott after his death in 1785.
-In the collection are a considerable number of manuscripts from the Middle Ages, many of which are illuminated.
+The collection contains a considerable number of manuscripts from the Middle Ages, many of which are illuminated.

 New Royal Collection

 was established as the open collection of the Royal Library after the Old Royal Collection was closed.
 The core of the collection was the manuscripts of the historian P. F. Suhm.
-New Royal Collection has functioned as the open collection of the Manuscript Department until 1990 and contains all types of manuscripts from the Middle Ages up to the 20th Century, primarily concerned with Danish history and literature in a broader sense.
+The New Royal Collection acted as as the open collection of the Manuscript Department until 1990 and contains all types of manuscripts from the Middle Ages up to the 20th Century, primarily within the field of with Danish history and literature in a broader sense.

 The Uldall Collection

-General director Peter Uldall´s collection, acquired by the Royal Library in 1803.
-It contains primarily manuscripts of historical, topographical and juridical content.
+General director Peter Uldal's collection, acquired by the Royal Library in 1803.
+It primarily contains manuscripts of historical, topographical and juridical content.

 The Kall Collection